One Way Street: Production

 Jeff Chandler was originally announced for the lead role.

+The film, whose working title was Death on a Side Street, created a "Mexican" village on the Universal Studios Lot in California.

+While screenplay and story are credited to Lawrence Kimble, screenwriter Louise Rousseau is reported to have claimed the film used material from her original story "Haunted Heart."

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "What it all adds up to is a standard romantic melodrama illustrating the facts that crime obviously doesn't pay and that the scenery and people below the border are colorful ...
 Like its title, 'One Way Street' is explicitly obvious and not especially exciting."